joely-w/Visium/docs/SETUP.md

 **2. Building a Git Repository**

 1. Select "Add" from the sidebar
 2. Select "Import from Git" in the following dashboard.
-We are using the sample Python Flask git repository: `https://github.com/devfile-samples/devfile-sample-python-basic.git`.
+Use this repository as the source, it contains all the Dockerfiles to deploy by itself.
 3. Name your application and click create.
 4. You will be shown a topological view of your projects.
 You will need to wait for your project to finish building.